Our Practice Areas

 An estate plan is a very important set of legal documents that everyone should have.
 The most basic set of documents include a Last Will and Testament, Power of Attorney for Healthcare, Advanced Care Directive (aka Living Will), and Power of Attorney for Financial and Business Affairs.
 Obtaining these documents can potentially save you thousands of dollars by avoiding a conservatorship and by letting your desires be known through a Last Will and Testament.

 A living trust (which you can change at any time) is a very popular option with clients today for a variety of reasons.
-Some of the main reasons include: the ability of avoiding the probate process and court appearances, limiting the publicly of the probate process through a “Pour-Over Last Will and Testament” if a probate must be opened, allowing an independent trustee to take care of children and/or grandchildren who may face addiction issues, and potentially lessening the tax burden on your loved ones when you pass.
+Some of the main reasons include: the ability of avoiding the probate process and court appearances, limiting the publicity of the probate process through a “Pour-Over Last Will and Testament” if a probate must be opened, allowing an independent trustee to take care of children and/or grandchildren who may face addiction issues, and potentially lessening the tax burden on your loved ones when you pass.

 Whether you decide to establish a living trust or create a Last Will and Testament it is important to update those documents as life changes.
-Call (423) 566-6001 to speak directly to me and schedule your free consultation concerning any estate planning questions you may have.
+Call (423) 566-6001 to speak directly with me and schedule your free consultation concerning any estate planning questions you may have.

 DUI & BUI Defense